Popular Java Frameworks for Web Development in 2025

 What is a Java Framework?

-3. Full-Stack Frameworks: Frameworks like Play and Grails offer a comprehensive solution for both front-end and back-end development, providing a unified approach to building web applications.
+Full-Stack Frameworks: Play and Grails support both front-end and back-end development in a unified environment.

 Why Use Java Frameworks?